toa-io/toa/documentation/design.md

 #### Effect

-Special case of the Observation that optionally uses the Scope and produces side effects.
+Special case of the Observation (unsafe Observation) that optionally uses the Scope and produces side effects.

+If the Effect is called with `entity` property of the Request, the current state will be acquired using atomic "get or create."

 ### Safety